Who can use this feature?

 FAQs

-Answer: You can no longer customize status and category values for the legacy version of objectives.
+Answer: You can no longer customize status values for the legacy version of objectives.
 Any legacy objectives that use these values will be available to view in a segment, but not in the new objective forms.
 Teams can still sort by category when generating an outcome success plan report.

 Question: Can you copy objectives and/or milestones?